Dekr0/Winter2022Md/ECE315/EthernetInterfaces.md

 # Ethernet Interfaces in $\micro$Controllers

 - loopback mode is good for debugging.
 Send its own signal back to itself.
+- DDR - Double Data Rate
+  - Passing data in both rising and falling edge of the clock.

 ------